Gain a deeper understanding of the power of Drupal in this beginners course

 - Working with multi-columns layout and using Drag and Drop for content positioning

 - How to add html code to telephone numbers and emails for accessibility and good user experience

 - Adding links to uploaded content (using meaningful titles).

 - Q&A for specific questions you may have about your site

-WebTech will offer progressively advanced courses over the summer to build on what is taught in this beginner class.
+WebTech will offer progressively advanced courses to build on what is taught in this beginner class.

 Feel free to bring any questions or specific changes you may want on your department website and we’ll try to answer them at this session.